ondrej-nemec/metrics/README.md

 	* [Collections](#collections)

 ## Description
 Library for edit distance calculating.
 Allowed generic sequences.
 Provide classes for easiest work with big dataset.
-Supported metrics: Levenshtein distance, Hamming distance, Jaro distance, Jaro-Winkler distance.
+Supported metrics: *Levenshtein distance* , *Hamming distance* , *Jaro distance* , *Jaro-Winkler distance* .
 Each metric could be calculate in 'quick' or 'more-info' mode.
-As a bonus this library calculate Conditional Entropy
+As a bonus this library calculate *Conditional Entropy*
 ## How to install
 **Download:**
 <a href="https://ondrej-nemec.github.io/jars/metrics-3.0.jar" target=_blank>Download jar</a>